BLCtbc/dehy/provisioning_notes.md

 			```
 		* grant permissions, then quit
 			```
-			postgres=# GRANT ALL PRIVILEGES ON DATABASE DEHY TO dehydevuser;
+			postgres=# GRANT ALL PRIVILEGES ON DATABASE dehy TO dehydevuser;
 			postgres=# \q
 			```